ainudgingppr-spec/AINudginG.github.io/README.md

 - **Boundaries**: Does it backfire under low autonomy or when the AI is disclosed?
 - **Alignment**: Does it only work if users believe the AI serves their goals, not just the company’s profit?

-### The Approach
-We combined three methods for robust results:
-- Natural Experiment: Using Difference-in-Differences (DiD) analysis on real platform data.
-- Controlled Studies: Testing psychological triggers in a lab setting.
-- Field Test: Deploying nudges via a travel agency to observe actual booking behavior.

 ### The Bottom Line
 The findings provide a roadmap for businesses and policymakers to design AI systems that are not only effective but also ethical and autonomy-respecting.